AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 to another.
 You can apply a StreamView to any read or GET operation.
 SdsStreamView is used to specify the mapping between source and target types.

-Sds attempts to determine how to map Properties from the source to the destination.
-When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, Sds will map the properties automatically.
+SDS attempts to determine how to map Properties from the source to the destination.
+When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, SDS will map the properties automatically.

 .. code:: javascript

     this.sdsService.getRangeValues(streamId, '3', 5, SdsBoundaryType.ExactOrCalculated, autoStreamViewId)

-To map a property that is beyond the ability of Sds to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.

 .. code:: javascript